Mass Trial Finally Ends for Hong Kong Pro-Democracy Activists

 Nearly four years after police swooped down on them in their homes, 45 mostly middle-class activists, former lawmakers, journalists, social workers, and academics arrested in Hong Kong on January 6, 2021, and jailed a month later for previously holding a July 2020 unauthorized primary election, have received varying sentences up to 10 years in prison on charges of conspiracy to commit subversion under the draconian National Security law imposed on the city by Beijing.
 The law established secession, subversion, terrorism, collusion with foreign organizations, open speech, verbal promotion or intention of Hong Kong's secession from China as crimes.

-Thirty-one of the 47 had earlier pleaded guilty, hoping for reduced sentences, while 14 were found guilty and two were acquitted in show trials that showcase the draconian years-long national security crackdown that the national government has imposed on what had previously been one of Asia’s freest cities, leaving behind a sullen population with little loyalty to China.
+Thirty-one of the defendants had earlier pleaded guilty in the assumption a court fight was futile, hoping for reduced sentences, while 14 were found guilty and two were acquitted in show trials that showcase the harsh years-long national security crackdown that the national government has imposed on what had previously been one of Asia’s freest cities, leaving behind a sullen population with little loyalty to China.
 In July, authorities announced arrest warrants and HK$1 million bounties for the apprehension of eight more exiled democracy activists and former legislators who had fled.

 The detainees were led into the dock at 10:01 am, soon after the hearing began, according to the Hong Kong Free Press, with sentencing following briskly and finished by 10:30.
 The first batch to arrive were the eight female detainees, including former lawmakers Claudia Mo and Helena Wong, and journalist turned activist Gwyneth Ho.
 Some wore brightly colored tops, such as Ho, who donned a pink shirt, and Tiffany Yuen, who was wearing a Liverpool Football Club jersey; the team’s anthem is You’ll Never Walk Alone.